 The Company's financial instruments consist primarily of cash and cash equivalents, accounts receivable, accounts payable, borrowings and derivatives.
 Management believes that the carrying value of cash and cash equivalents, accounts receivable and accounts payable are representative of their respective fair values.
 In conjunction with the fair value measurement of the derivative instruments, the Company made an accounting policy election to measure the credit risk of its derivative instruments that are subject to master netting agreements on a net basis by counterparty portfolio, as the gross values would not be materially different.
-The fair value of the Company's debt at December 29, 2023 and September 29, 2023 was \$5,973.0 million and \$6,606.7 million, respectively.
-The carrying value of the Company's debt at December 29, 2023 and September 29, 2023 was \$5,971.7 million and \$6,641.7 million, respectively.
+The fair value of the Company's debt at March 29, 2024 and September 29, 2023 was \$5,910.4 million and \$6,606.7 million, respectively.
+The carrying value of the Company's debt at March 29, 2024 and September 29, 2023 was \$5,921.5 million and \$6,641.7 million, respectively.
 The fair values were computed using market quotes, if available, or based on discounted cash flows using market interest rates as of the end of the respective periods.
-The inputs utilized in estimating the fair value of the Company's debt have been classified as Level 2 in the fair value hierarchy levels
+The inputs utilized in estimating the fair value of the Company's debt have been classified as Level 2 in the fair value hierarchy levels.

-As part of the Union Supply acquisition completed in fiscal 2022, the Company recorded a contingent consideration obligation based on the fair value of the expected payments with a separate amount that will be accounted for as compensation expense to be recognized on the Condensed Consolidated Statements of Income over the earnout period.
+As part of the Union Supply acquisition completed in fiscal 2022, the Company recorded a contingent consideration obligation based on the fair value of the expected payments with a separate amount that was accounted for as compensation expense and recognized on the Condensed Consolidated Statements of Income over the earnout period.
 The Company performed a fair value assessment of the contingent consideration obligation based on the terms and conditions of the Union Supply purchase agreement, using internal models.
 The inputs utilized in estimating the fair value of the contingent consideration have been classified as Level 3 in the fair value hierarchy levels and are subject to risk and uncertainty.
-The calculation of fair value is dependent on several subjective factors including future earnings and profitability.
+The calculation of fair value is dependent on several subjective factors including the determination of earnings and profitability.
 If assumptions or estimates vary from what was expected, the fair value of the contingent consideration liability may materially change.
-The contingent consideration liability at December 29, 2023 and September 29, 2023 was \$9.0 million and \$8.4 million, respectively.
+During the three and six months ended March 31, 2023, the Company adjusted the contingent consideration liability to the fair value of the future expected payment, resulting in income of \$29.7 million, which is comprised of the adjusted contingent consideration liability recorded as part of the acquisition and reversal of a portion of compensation expense previously recognized in the Condensed Consolidated Statements of Income since the acquisition.
+The income is included in "Cost of services provided (exclusive of depreciation and amortization)" on the Condensed Consolidated Statements of Income.
+The contingent consideration liability at March 29, 2024 and September 29, 2023 was \$9.0 million and \$8.4 million, respectively.